Turkey Brining Made Easy

 If you are adding other spices or flavorings (like citrus zest, additional garlic, or herbs), now is the perfect time to do that.

-Step 3 - Get Plenty of Fluids
+Step 3 - Cold Water

-Step 4 - Time to Brine
+Step 4 - Let it Brine

-Tip: For a standard 12-15 lb. turkey, it will be best to start this in the early evening the night before you're planning to cook your turkey.
+Pro Tip: For a standard 12-15 lb. turkey, it will be best to start this in the early evening the night before you're planning to cook your turkey.

 For example, if you need to start cooking your 15 lb. turkey at 10am, you'll want to have your bird in the fridge by 7 pm the night before.